czlee/adjumo/README.md

 Pkg.add("Iterators")                                       # required only for AdjumoDataTools
 Pkg.clone("https://github.com/JuliaDB/DBI.jl.git")         # required only for Tabbie1 data use
 Pkg.clone("https://github.com/JuliaDB/PostgreSQL.jl.git")  # required only for Tabbie1 data use
-Pkg.add("StatsBase")                                       # required only for some sandbox scripts
 ```

 You also need to install a solver.
 There are three options: Gurobi, CBC and GLPK.
 You only need one of them.